PayThePizzo/Data-Structures-and-Algorithms/0 - General Theory/2 - SOLVING OCCURRENCES.md

 $$log_{a}(b) = \frac{1}{log_{b}(a)}$$

-We obtain
+changes its power

 $$log_{b}(n) \stackrel{prop 1}\Longrightarrow log_{a}(n) \cdot \frac{1}{log_{a}(b)} \stackrel{prop 2}\Longrightarrow  log_{a}(n) \cdot log_{b}(a)$$

-Then, by definition
+and becomes

 $$a^{log_{b}(n)} = a^{ log_{a}(n) \cdot log_{b}(a)} = (a^{log_{a}(n)})^{log_{b}(a)} \stackrel{def}\Longrightarrow  n^{log_{b}(a)} \stackrel{def}\Longrightarrow n^{d}$$

-### 1.2 Find the total count of nodes
-Now, something curious happens when we find out what is the total count of nodes, namely the number of recursive calls
+We conclude that

+$$a^{i} = n^{d}$$

-We can use a geometric series to represent the number of nodes in the tree:
+Now, if use a geometric series to represent the total number of nodes/ recursive calls in the tree:

 $$\sum^{log_{b}(n)}_{i=0}a^{i}$$

-By the property of the geometric series:
+by the property of the geometric series:

 $$\sum^{k}_{i=0}q^{i} = \frac{q^{k+1}-1}{q-1}$$

-Then
+we obtain

 ```math
 \sum^{log_{b}(n)}_{i=0}a^{i} \stackrel{prop}\Longrightarrow \frac{a^{log_{b}(n)+1}-1}{a-1} = \frac{a^{log_{b}(n)} \cdot a -1}{a-1} = \frac{n^{d} \cdot a -1}{a-1} \approx \Theta(n^{d})
 ```

-### 1.3 Conclusions
 The number of total nodes in the tree, namely the occurrences/calls, grows asymptotically with $n^{d}$.

 This precisely why, through the master theorem we compare the dimension of the tree/number of